Peter Whelan (priest): Early life and ministry

 Peter Whelan was born in 1802 in Loughnageer, Foulkesmills (parish of Clongeen), County Wexford, Ireland.
 Little is known about his early life.
-From 1822 to 1824 he attended Birchfield College in Kilkenny, where he received a classical and mathematical education before coming to America.
-Whelan heard about an appeal for priests made by John England, the popular and dynamic bishop of the new diocese of Charleston, which at the time comprised both Carolinas and Georgia.
+From 1822 to 1824 he attended St Kieran's College in Kilkenny, where he received a classical and mathematical education before coming to America.
+Whelan heard about an appeal for priests made by John England, the popular and dynamic bishop of the new Diocese of Charleston, which at the time comprised both Carolinas and Georgia.

 Whelan was incardinated on April 6, 1829, and was ordained in Charleston on November 21, 1830.
 For the next two years he served as secretary to the bishop before beginning his duties in communities throughout North Carolina, including New Bern, Washington, Greenville, Fayetteville, Lincolnton, Salisbury, Wilmington, Long Creek, and Raleigh.
 He was said to have celebrated the first Mass ever offered in Raleigh, in 1832, at the boarding house of Matthew Shaw, a Presbyterian.
 His zeal also played a key role in the erection of the capital city's first Catholic church.

 Although Whelan occasionally visited Georgia, it was not until February 21, 1837, that he became pastor of the Church of the Purification of the Most Pure Heart of Mary at Locust Grove, near modern-day Sharon, Georgia.
 He spent nineteen years in this small parish, which was the first planned, Catholic community in the state.
 Located on an old stagecoach road running from Sparta through Double Wells to Raytown and Washington, the original place of worship, constructed of hand-hewn logs, was also the first Catholic Church built in Georgia.
 Father Whelan had offered the first Mass in the home of Thomas G. Semmes in the town of Washington in 1835.

 At Bishop England's death, Ignatius A. Reynolds was appointed to the position.
 On a visit to Locust Grove in 1844, he expressed deep satisfaction with the religious proficiency of the children.
 Two years later another report summed up Whelan's whole pastorate: "In the diocese…there is not a congregation, remote and rural as it is, in which, taking proportionate numbers into the scale, we find the youth are more moral, orderly and better instructed."